TencentARC/MotionCtrl/README.md

 <!-- - [ ] ❗❗❗ ***Training Code*** will be released soon. -->
 - [x] ❗❗❗ Release MotionCtrl deployed on ***AnimateDiff*** are available in branch [animatediff](https://github.com/TencentARC/MotionCtrl/tree/animatediff), containing both **training** and **inference** code.
 - [x] 20240920 Provide scripts for collecting object trajectories with [ParticleSfM](https://github.com/bytedance/particle-sfm).
+- [x] 20240920 We provide a [HandyTrajDrawer](https://github.com/wzhouxiff/HandyTrajDrawer) to customize object trajectoires more conveniently.

 ---